sbaiahmed1/react-native-biometrics/BIOMETRIC_CHANGE_DETECTION.md

 **Advantages over Android:**
 - **Better enrollment detection**: iOS's `evaluatedPolicyDomainState` is a cryptographic hash that changes whenever ANY enrollment is added/removed, making it much more reliable than Android's BiometricManager
-- **Event-driven**: Uses system notifications instead of polling, more battery efficient
+- **Event-driven**: Both platforms now use lifecycle-based event detection for battery efficiency
 - **Auto-lifecycle**: Automatically starts when listeners subscribe and stops when they unsubscribe

 **How It Works:**